langgenius/dify-docs/en/getting-started/install-self-hosted/local-source-code.md

     WARNING:werkzeug: * Debugger is active!
     INFO:werkzeug: * Debugger PIN: 695-801-919
     ```

-7.  start the Worker service
+7. Start the Worker service

     To consume asynchronous tasks from the queue, such as dataset file import and dataset document updates, follow these steps to start the Worker service on Linux or macOS: